 A lot of smartphone apps are just mobile translations of a standard computer program or website - useful, but they don't really take advantage of the strengths of mobile platforms beyond the interface.
 Here's an app that "gets" the way people use their phones, and tricks you into expanding your vocabulary.
 In a good way.

 GRE Vocab Lock will give your phone a secondary unlock screen, which consists of a vocabulary word and two possible synonyms.
+Only one synonym is correct.
+Slide the word onto the right one to unlock your phone.
+If you get it wrong, the app makes a note of it, and will present you with the same word later.
 Read More

 An independent test conducted by a research firm in New York City comparing the speeds of Verizon's and Sprint's respective 4G networks has made at least one thing clear: Big Red owns the Big Apple.
 After conducting over 1000 individual network speed tests in various locations throughout the city, BTIG Research tallied up the averages, and it's not a pretty picture for Sprint: